TamasGyarmati/employee-manager-webapp/README.md

 * The app includes a small feature to manage **To-Do items**, which are stored in the **browser's localStorage**.
 * **FluentValidation** is used to validate the `Employee` entity.

-The small project aims to demonstrate clean architecture and multiple API handling strategies in a lightweight web application.
+The small project aims to demonstrate clean architecture and multiple API handling strategies in a lightweight web application, serving primarily as a personal practice in working with different API handling approaches and the use of DTOs.